LibrariesHacked/librarylab/ideas.md

 1. Firstly, consider the principles listed on the [library lab home page](/).
 Do they match with your idea?
 2. Give the idea a snappy title
 3. Give the idea a short description (maybe 300 characters or so)
-4. Describe what help you might need with the idea

 ### How to submit the idea